Skip to content

 Testing

-# Run all tests
+# Run all tests (42+ comprehensive test methods across all modules)

 mvn test

-# Run with coverage report
+# Run with coverage report (from project root)

-mvn clean test jacoco:report
+mvn test jacoco:report

-# Run specific test class
+# Run specific test classes (from module directory)

 Current Limitations